How does Kickstarter work and what is the projected value of Kickstarter within the context of making money online?

-If you don’t meet your funding goal, you don’t get anything meaning, if I don’t get $1234 within 27 days, I don’t get anything out of the $91 that have been given by 3 different backers.
+If you don’t meet your funding goal, you don’t get anything meaning, if I don’t get $1234 within 27 days, I don’t get anything out of the $91 that has been given by 3 different backers.

 There are a lot of different ways that you can make money online and ultimately with your Kickstarter, aren’t you hoping to make money online?
 I mean that’s probably part of the equation, right?

-Therefore, you can look at Kickstarter as a way to make money online and get publicity for what you’re doing.
+You can look at Kickstarter as a way to make money online and get publicity for what you’re doing.
 That then means you are considering the dollars per hour you could potentially earn from your Kickstarter project versus doing it a different way.

 What I’ve decided after launching my fourth Kickstarter project here is, I’ve decided that the dollars per hour and the long-term results of what I’m going to get with my Kickstarter project are likely to not be as good as just launching the show myself.

 I don’t need the funding to do the show.
 I set it up as a way to help generate interest, get publicity, and get some initial funding.
-However, it may actually be much easier for me to just sell tickets on my website to my show and just promote the show instead of the Kickstarter.
+However, it may be much easier for me to just sell tickets on my website to my show and just promote the show instead of the Kickstarter.
 Here’s why?

 Lots of people will be happy to do something in a format they’re used to like buy tickets to go to a show but a lot of people are not interested in trying something new and if they haven’t used Kickstarter before, it can be difficult to explain how it works to sell somebody on why they should contribute to your project and why they should share it.

-For me, I absolutely can get this funded.
+For me, I can absolutely get this funded.
 The question is, is it worth my time to send thousands of messages and thousands of emails to people to get funding for this?

-I can make an online ad as I did today in an hour or two and share it to tens of thousands of people and then sell tickets directly to my show instead of even talking about the Kickstarter project.
+I can make an online ad as I did today in an hour or two and share it with tens of thousands of people and then sell tickets directly to my show instead of even talking about the Kickstarter project.

 For me, the latter objective meets what I’m trying to do much better and I’m grateful that I have taken a look at that today.

 I spent $320 getting my graphic design done for this project.
-I spent at least 10 if not more hours setting this project up and after all the effort I’ve spent on this Kickstarter project, I’ve only done probably 20% of the work for it.
+I’ve spent at least 10 if not more hours setting this project up and after all the effort I’ve spent on this Kickstarter project, I’ve only done probably 20% of the work for it.

 If you really want to have a successful project, more than likely, you need to spend months to get your project launched and therefore, the main value of having a project is the potential upside on Kickstarter.

 If you just explore on Kickstarter, you’ll see some of the top projects.
 You can see a lot of these have good amounts of funding i.e. $7,000 and $20,000 as you can see in the image above.
-You need to get into the “Projects We Love” on Kickstarter more than likely.
+You need to get into “Projects We Love” on Kickstarter more than likely.

 The real value of it is to get all that extra reach to have Kickstarter feature your project, have Kickstarter email it to have people in the press talking about your project and if you are not achieving that with it, there’s really not much of a point in doing a Kickstarter.

 You might as well just set up whatever it is you’re doing.
 For example, I’ve just set up at jerrybanfield.com.
-I’m like forget the Kickstarter project.
+I’m likely to forget the Kickstarter project.
 I’ll just promote the local show and talk about that directly.
 The Kickstarter project gets in the way of it and I could sell tickets easier just talking about the show then convoluting what I’m doing with the Kickstarter project.

 For example, one of the Kickstarter projects I did was a book idea.
 I went ahead and just wrote 21 different books instead of putting a bunch of energy into the Kickstarter project.
 Now, if you’ve got no following online, a Kickstarter project can help you build one.
 It can help you bring your friends and family if you’re starting something.

-However, if you already have a following online like me and if you’ve already done a whole bunch online, sometimes crowdfunding can actually be more difficult because people think “Well, with all you’ve done, do I need to support your project?
+However, if you already have a following online like me and if you’ve already done a whole bunch online, sometimes crowdfunding can be more difficult because people think “Well, with all you’ve done, do I need to support your project?
 Can’t you just start the show yourself”?

 Yes, I can.
 I really don’t need crown funding for it.

-My vision was to use the project to get some more publicity and get people excited and involved but I see, there’s no substitute for just bringing people in person.
+My vision was to use the project to get some more publicity and get people excited and involved but I see there’s no substitute for just bringing people in person.

 If you’re trying to make money online, one of the best things to do is to be up-to-date on the newest ways that are working to make money and the best opportunities and for me, having the conversation I have with you as a viewer is one of the ways I get great information.
 Another is, I’m watching videos.
 I’m looking and researching myself.